massaillon/setup-and-mobile-version-skeleton/README.md

     * For this project, you should use the HTML&CSS linter

-    * The 2 sections you need to build for this project are:
+    * The 4 sections you need to build for this project are:

         - the toolbar section
         - the headline section
+        - works section
+        - about myself section

-        - In order to lay out the elements on the page we should use Flexbox in all 2 sections.
+        - In order to lay out the elements on the page we should use Flexbox in all 2 first sections and combine CSS grid and flexbox for the other 2 sections.

         - We don't need to implement any functionality that requires JavaScript, like opening the menu or creating dropdowns.